garcia-sonia/Rock-Paper-Scissors/README.md

 ### Features left to implement

-- Add a music button to main page with a seaside themed music to listent to on click while playing the game.
+- Add a music button to main page with a seaside themed music to listen to on click while playing the game.

 ## Testing
 - I used Edge, Chrome and Firefox desktop browsers to ensure cross-compatibility.